iOS 11 App Previews – How to leverage video on the latest iOS App Store

 It also means you get to choose where you want to have 1, 2 or 3 App Previews.
 Something to use for testing (keep reading)?

 I would not recommend going crazy with localization (i.e producing 3 App Previews and localizing them in all languages) until you have a solid impression that your App Previews have a positive impact on conversion.

-Apple (kinda) encourages copy
+Apple encourages copy in your App Store video